Custom «International Marketing» Sample Essay

 Pre-modern Japan was aware of the West but never viewed them as equally important as their Chinese counterparts who were highly regarded by the Japanese.
 Japan had so much confidence in their relationship with China to the extent that theirs was an ideology of China centrism.
 What this ideology did is dividing the rest of the world into China and non-China (Friday 2012).

 Japan viewed China as the centre of the world and by doing so made their relationship with china seem like one of a civilized China and a backward Japan (Toyne 1989).
-Japanese citizens though had a nationalistic spirit but not untl in the middle of the 18th century, that Edo helped create a culture distinct and unique from the Chinese.
+Japanese citizens though had a nationalistic spirit but not until in the middle of the 18th entury, that Edo helped create a culture distinct and unique from the Chinese.
 Nationalism of the Japanese received a great boost from Edo’s efforts (Robertson 2012).

 Limited Time offer!